storybookjs/react-native/docs/setting_up_for_css.md

 > Arunoda wrote an [article](https://voice.kadira.io/state-of-react-and-css-501d179443d3) about that recently as well.
 Have a [look at it](https://voice.kadira.io/state-of-react-and-css-501d179443d3).

-So, React Storybook allows you to write CSS as you like.
-It's configurable.
+By default we have a postcss based CSS loading system which is very similar to how [create-react-app](https://github.com/facebookincubator/create-react-app) handles CSS.
+However you can customize the CSS setup as you wish.

 ## TOC